unaizafaiz/load_balancers_cloudsimplus/README.md

 - /src/main/java
     - org.cloudbus.cloudsim.utilzationmodels/UtilizationModelHalf.java creates a CPU utilization model that uses 50% of the CPU resources at a time
     - org.cloudsimplus.builders.tables/CloudletsTableBuilderWithCost.java extend the cloudsimplus CloudletsTableBuilder to print the results with total cost for each cloudlet
-- 'Screenshots_ .........'  provides screenshots of the sbt clean compile run, test and assembly jar file commands along with the simulation results of the three load balancing algorithms

 #### Approach towards designing the simulation:
 The goal of this course project is to simulate cloud environments in CloudSim Plus using different load balancers in a network cloud architecture.
 The evaluation of the load balancers is based on the time and cost of processing the cloudlets which are submitted dynamically in the simulation.

 We use three different load balancers in our simulation:
 - Random: Random is a static algorithm that uses a random number generator to assign cloudlets to VMs.
 We use the Random algorithm as the baseline for evaluating the simulation.
 - Round Robin: Round robin is another static load balancing algorithm where each cloudlet will be assigned to VM in a round - robin sequence.
 Each cloudlet thus will be given an equal interval of time and an equal share of all resources in sequence.
 - Horizontal VM Scaling: Horizontal VM Scaling is a dynamic load balancing algorithm that allows defining the condition to identify an overloaded VM, which in our case is based on current CPU utilization exceeding 70%, which will result in the creation of additional VMs.

 As part of our evaluation, we assume the below Null and Alternate Hypotheses: